 Lenders are having to quickly revisit their risk management plans and put them into action.
 Some need to modify programs to suit current times, and others formulate brand new methods altogether.
 With many lenders closing their businesses, others are battling hard to survive this sudden disaster.

 Coping with the pandemic does not just mean ensuring business continuity.
 The world has gone remote, with most fearing public interaction.
-The lending industry need to adapt to this new world by empowering their employees to adapt to this new normal quickly.
+The lending industry needs to adapt to this new world and empower its employees to do the same quickly.

 Let’s discuss how lenders can do this.

 According to Accenture, we will see the impact of the pandemic on lenders in three waves: